Saad-Arai/Sorting-visualization-in-js/README.md

 # Sorting-visualization-in-js
-Visualization of bubble sort insertion selection and quick sort
+Visualization of bubble sort , insertion , selection and quick sort.